cubefs/cubefs/docs/source/design/client.md

 ## Live Upgrade
 Online live upgrade，while  the old client is still running, the new client will communicate with it to take over the control of all fuse requests.

+Allows to upgrade fuse client without umounting.
+The following stes are executed to achieve that:

+1. stop reading more requests from /dev/fuse
+2. save context

+    Context saves information of inodes/files, which are still in use (open or not evicted) between fuse client and fuse kernel module.
+3. save file descriptor of /dev/fuse

+    Use Unix Domain Socket to transmit fd.
+4. old client exits and new client starts
+5. restore context

+    New client tries to restore context instead of really mounting fuse.
+6. restore file descriptor of /dev/fuse

+    New client keep reading pending requests.

 ![LiveUpgrade](./pic/client-live-upgrade.png)

 ## Client Warm-up